Swallow the Sun: Emerald Forest and the Blackbird (2012–2014)

-Songs from the North I, II & III (2015–2018)
+Century Media and Songs from the North I, II & III (2015–2018)

-Swallow the Sun released the triple album Songs from the North I, II & III on 13 November 2015.
+Around June of 2015, Swallow the Sun signs with record label Century Media.
+The band released the triple album Songs from the North I, II & III on 13 November 2015.
 Each of the three album discs embodies a different facet of the band's style: Gloom, Beauty, and Despair.
 Juuso Raatikainen replaced Kai Hahto as full-time drummer on this album, as Hahto was working on Nightwish's 2015 album Endless Forms Most Beautiful and subsequent tour in place of Jukka Nevalainen.
 However, Hahto has not been kicked out or resigned.

 Swallow the Sun's only non-album single was released on 21 December 2018, titled "Lumina Aurea", featuring Wardruna's Einar Selvik and The Foreshadowing's Marco I. Benevento.
 The track embodies Raivio's bereavement and other emotions he experienced after the death of his partner Aleah Stanbridge in 2016.
 It contains the title track and additionally an instrumental version of the track.